 Bayley-III, a standard assessment of cognition, language, and motor development for infants and toddlers (1-42 months of age), was utilized in Studies AADC-010 and AADC-011 to assess cognitive and language development.
 The language subscale consists of receptive and expressive communications.

 Over time, all subjects showed gradual and sustained increases in mean cognitive and total language scores, which is the combined score for receptive and expressive communication scores.
 The mean raw total score for cognitive subscale at baseline was 12.41 (N=22).
-The LS mean change from baseline in cognitive score showed an increase of 12.3 at Month 12, 16.4 at Month 24, and 23.6 at Month 60,.
+The LS mean change from baseline in cognitive score showed an increase of 12.4 at Month 12, 16.5 at Month 24, 23.3 at Month 60, and 25.0 at Month 96.
 The mean raw total score for language subscale at baseline was 18.09 (N=22).
-The LS mean change from baseline in total language score showed an increase of 7.6 at Month 12, 10.1 at Month 24, and 14.9 at Month 60.
+The LS mean change from baseline in total language score showed an increase of 7.9 at Month 12, 10.4 at Month 24, 15.0 at Month 60, and 17.8 at Month 96.

 Body weight